Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 How much do you know about Christmas trees?
 Chances are, not a whole lot.
 Don’t be a sap.
 Branch out and broaden your knowledge with some fern facts about the Christmas tree.

-• In 2024, the White House Christmas tree was picked from the Cartner’s Christmas Tree Farm in Newland, NC.
+• In 2025, the White House Christmas tree is an 18.5-foot Concolor Fir from Korson’s Tree Farms in Sidney, Michigan.

 • Most Christmas trees in America are grown in Michigan, North Carolina, Oregon, Pennsylvania, Washington and Wisconsin, according to the National Christmas Tree Association.